truenas/middleware/docs/userguide/freenas_alert.rst

 * a replication task fails

-* a VMware login or a :ref:`VMWare Snapshots` task fails
+* a VMware login or a :ref:`VMware Snapshots` task fails

 * the status of a LSI MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_